caroocortes/wikidata-change-classification/README.md

 - features.zip -> src/classifiers/ml/features/
 - training_info_all_classifiers.zip -> src/classifiers/ml/training_info/
 - trained_model.zip -> src/results/training/

+Follow the steps below for classification or traininig.

+---

+## Classification

 **Note:** The classification uses the training_info.pkl stored in *src/results/training/*.
 By default, this folder stores the best model (the one with highest F1 across all tasks).
 To use another model, copy its *training_info.pkl* from *src/classifiers/ml/training_info/* to *src/results/training/* and rename with *best_model_training_info.pkl*.